Homepage > Journal > How to prepare a research report?

 • Results

-The content of the various parts depends as much on conventions as on the researcher's ability to present the research in an appealing way.
+The content of the various parts depends as much on conventions as on the researcher's ability to present research findings appealingly.

-Undoubtedly, what form the report will take (e.g., a slide presentation, a PDF file), what types of messages it will be filled with (verbal, graphic, animated, photographic, audiovisual), and how these messages will be presented determines everything.
+Undoubtedly, the report's form (e.g., slide presentations, PDF files, simple written reports), the types of messages it will contain (verbal, graphic, animated, photographic, audiovisual), and how these messages will be presented determine everything.

-An attractive UX research report should not lack:
+An attractive UX research report shouldn't lack the following:

-However, it is worth remembering that different stakeholders have different expectations and preferences.
+However, it's worth remembering that different stakeholders have different expectations and preferences.

-In every organization, we can find fans of hard data, charts, and bars and people who are more persuaded by the conclusions drawn from these figures, bars, and graphs.
+In every organization, we can find fans of hard data, charts, and bars and people who are more persuaded by the conclusions drawn from these figures, charts, and graphs.

 Did You Know...

-When creating a UX research report, make sure it is:
+When creating a UX research report, make sure it's:

-• comprehensible, and communicative with the help of all kinds of legends, footnotes, explanations, hints
+• Comprehensible and communicative with all kinds of legends, footnotes, explanations, hints

-• complete – the report should contain all the information necessary to verify the correctness of the research performed in terms of methodology and to replicate the research, it should also clearly separate data from their interpretation, and information, results from their analysis
+• Complete — the report should contain all the information necessary to verify the correctness of the research performed in terms of methodology and to replicate the study; it should also clearly separate data from their interpretation and information, results from their analysis

-• self-critical – the report should acquaint the reader with the full spectrum of results, with what was successfully investigated and what the study failed to investigate; any omissions or understatements are not advisable.
+• Self-critical — the report should acquaint the reader with the full spectrum of results, with what was successfully investigated and what the study failed to investigate; any omissions or understatements aren't recommended.

-It is also worth remembering that the report will not be equally important to everyone.
-Usually, different stakeholders familiarize themselves with the content of the reports to varying degrees.
+Remember that the report won't be equally important to everyone.
+Different stakeholders usually familiarize themselves with the content of the reports to varying degrees.

-Reading reports from cover to cover is more like wishful thinking than an actual practice we can encounter in companies.
+Reading reports from cover to cover is more like wishful thinking than a practice we can encounter in companies.

-With that said, there is no need to be offended by fellow colleagues.
-It makes much more sense to make their lives easier and divide the report into parts, sections, chapters, or fragments that are relevant to particular audiences.
+With that said, there is no need to be offended by work colleagues.
+It makes much more sense to make their lives easier and divide the report into parts, sections, chapters, or fragments relevant to particular audiences.

-It is also worth repeating key information in condensed form rather than referring people to read entire passages.
+It's also worth repeating critical information in condensed form rather than referring people to read entire paragraphs.

-Taking care of the accessibility of information should also be done by taking care of the readability of reports on different devices and in different forms of presentation.
+Information accessibility should also be ensured by considering the readability of reports on different devices and in different presentation forms.

-For example, on desktop computers and mobile phones, on screens and projector screens, video projectors, and – last but not least – in the form of traditional printouts on paper.
+For example, on desktop computers and mobile phones, screens and projector screens, video projectors, and — last but not least — traditional printouts on paper.

-The way the report is also shared matters, and this affects the following:
+The way the report is shared matters, and this affects the following:

-• how many people find out about its existence
+• The number of people that will find out about its existence.

-Hence, the channel and form of the report's distribution and the presentation should always be addressed.
-And in this regard, we have several dominant methods.
+Hence, the channel and form of the report's distribution and presentation should always be addressed.
+In this regard, we have several dominant methods.

 A UX research report can be:

-In terms of accessibility and efficiency of distribution, we should be guided by the principle of the simplest solutions.
-At the same time provide the most convenient and natural method for the report recipients.
+In terms of accessibility and efficiency of distribution, we should be guided by the principle of the most straightforward solutions.
+At the same time, we should provide the most convenient and natural method for the report recipients.

-Another significant element that determines the communication effectiveness of a report is its length.
+Another significant element that determines the effectiveness of a report's communication is its length.

-As a rule, a UX research report should not be:
+As a rule, a UX research report shouldn't be:

-It may seem that we are talking about squaring the circle.
-We can say yes and no. It all depends...
-On the experience of the person writing the report and on knowing the recipients' needs, expectations, and habits.
+It may seem that we're talking about squaring the circle.
+Yes and no. It all depends on the experience of the person writing the report and on knowing the recipients' needs, expectations, and habits.

 Did You Know...

 The report is helpful not always by itself but always for someone at a particular moment of the development of the project, company, or team.
-It is supposed to answer questions that are important to its audience.
+It's supposed to answer questions that are important to its audience.

-A report that is too long can be discouraging, and it is easy to lose its meaning.
+A report that is too long can be discouraging, and it's easy to lose its meaning.
 The level of meticulousness should always be a function of the usefulness of the information.

-Prioritizing information is of paramount importance, as it allows us to write a report with an audience in mind who isn't expected to expand their knowledge but to be able to use their new knowledge.
+Prioritizing information is paramount, as it allows us to write a detailed report with an audience in mind who isn't expected to expand their knowledge but to be able to use their new knowledge.
 Perform their tasks thanks to it.

 Regarding the length of the report, it's worth heeding the advice of the authors quoted above — Iga Mościchowska and Barbara Rogoś-Turek, who make it clear that the most important thing is to make the report concise, neatly written, on-topic, reader-friendly and relevant to the audience.

 The accessibility of UX research reports also refers to their linguistic accessibility and comprehensibility.
-Jargon, colloquial, and overly poetic language do not help gain attention and understanding of the content.
+Jargon, colloquial, and overly poetic language don't help gain attention and understanding of the content.

 The standard structure of a research report

 Let's start with the obvious.
-There is no single template, model, or way of writing a research report.
+There is no single UX research report template, model, or way of writing it.

-There are fixed components, but the nature of the research, stakeholder expectations, and personal preferences of a researcher largely dictate their configuration, scope, and content.
+There are fixed components, but the nature of the research, stakeholder expectations, and a researcher's personal preferences largely dictate their configuration, scope, and content.

-In its most trimmed version, which in many situations is useful as well as advisable, a report can consist of three parts:
+In its most trimmed version, which in many situations is helpful as well as advisable, a report can consist of three parts:

 This is precisely the model discussed in the article "Writing a user research report: tips and template slides."